Cangue: Forms

 By the 17th century, the typical cangue had become lighter and was used primarily for public humiliation.
-Even so, it was intended to be worn continuously for periods as long as several months in severe cases, and a heavy cangue weighing as much as 160lbs could be used.
+Even so, it was intended to be worn continuously for periods as long as several months in severe cases, and a heavy cangue weighing as much as 160lbs (roughly 73 kg) could be used.

 Cage

 The cangue would be placed on top of a cage, such that the prisoner's feet could not quite touch the ground.
 Supports would be placed under the feet initially, so that he would stand without pressure on the neck.
 Gradually, the supports would be removed, forcing the cangue to slowly strangle him.

 Ritual

 Historically cangues were used in rituals of penance in Chinese folk religion.
 These cangues either resembled the traditional wooden ones or were made out of three swords tied together or paper.
-Similar to its use as a torture and public humiliation device the penitant writes their sins on the board and parades themselves through the city until coming to the temple (generally a temple to the City God) and having their sins absolved.
+Similar to its use as a torture and public humiliation device the penitent writes their sins on the board and parades themselves through the city until coming to the temple (generally a temple to the City God) and having their sins absolved.
 Often the cangue was then burned, especially if made of paper.
 The selling of ritual cangues was a major source of income for Chinese temples and continues to be one in Taiwan.
 The selling of fake ritual cangue by commoners was criminalized during the Qing dynasty.